ycleo/computer-graphics/Assignment01_CPlusPlus_and_Debugging/README.md

   * StackOverflow
   * YouTube
   * C++ books
 * (Optional) What was the most interesting part of the assignment?
-How would you improve this assignment?
+How would you improve this assignment? </br>
   I think the most fun part is to learn how to organize a C++ project with header files as interfaces.
+Another challenging part is the memory management of the `m_PixelData`. </br>

 # Assignment